eigentaylor/eigentaylor.github.io/_previews/2026-07-02-better-choices-strategy.md

 ### Just How Likely Are These Scenarios?

 The model I've developed is pure in the sense that it gives us the objective election states that *might* be manipulable, and the precise manipulations that *could* be profitable.
-This is a necessary condition, but it is not sufficient.
+This is a necessary condition, but it says nothing about feasibility.
 For example, if we have a node at the start of a burial chain where $B$ is a Condorcet winner, then is it even necessarily possible that there are *enough* $A\succ B\succ C$ voters to even push the election into $Q_1$?
 If there are not, then the manipulation is not just impractical, but impossible.

-To give at least a *basic* answer to this, we look at a few models for how voters might be distributed, and do some basic simulations.

-We use a few different models for how voters might be distributed, including a few "impartial culture" models<d-footnote>These are models where each voter's preferences are drawn independently and uniformly at random.
-We include both transitive-only and cyclic preferences included.</d-footnote>, a Mallows model<d-footnote>The Mallows model generates voter preferences that are centered around a reference ranking, with a parameter controlling the dispersion around this reference.</d-footnote>, and a spatial model<d-footnote>In the spatial model, voters and candidates are placed in an ideological space, and voters rank candidates based on proximity.</d-footnote>.
+To give at least a *basic* answer to this, we look at a few different models for how voters might be distributed, and do some basic simulations.
+Including a few "impartial culture" models<d-footnote>These are models where each voter's preferences are drawn independently and uniformly at random.
+We include both transitive-only with different voter numbers and cyclic preferences included.</d-footnote>, a Mallows model<d-footnote>The Mallows model generates voter preferences that are centered around a reference ranking, with a parameter controlling the dispersion around this reference.</d-footnote>, and a spatial model<d-footnote>In the spatial model, voters and candidates are placed in an ideological space, and voters rank candidates based on proximity.</d-footnote>.
 Impartial culture models ["maximize the probability of Condorcet cycles"](https://electowiki.org/wiki/Condorcet_paradox#Modeling_Condorcet_cycles), and hence these results are very likely upper bounds on the *actual* probability of these scenarios.
 All of this to say, please take the following results with a healthy dose of salt.

 We investigate the following questions: